nikita-vanyasin/medium-to-wxr/README.md

 1) The file named "export-john.smith-6000.xml" should appear in the folder.
 1) In your Wordpress installation install and activate [Wordpress Importer plugin](https://codex.wordpress.org/Importing_Content#WordPress)
 1) Replace wordpress-importer.php in plugin folder.
 My version works correctly with images in article which do not have extension.
 1) Job done!
 You can use  to import the file to your Wordpress installation.
 I personally recommend to use the wp-cli "import" [command](https://developer.wordpress.org/cli/commands/import/) as this is much more reliable than importing through the webpage.
-1) After importing to WordPress all article are in "Draft" state so you could tune it before publishing.
+1) After importing to WordPress all articles are in "Draft" state so you could tune it before publishing.
 See after_import.sql for handy queries to prettify article content and set publish date from medium.